therealPaulPlay/PlayPeerJS/README.md

 new PlayPeer(id: string, options?: PeerJS.Options)
 ```

-Creates a new PlayPeer instance with the specified peer ID and optional [PeerJS configuration](https://peerjs.com/docs/#peer-options).
+Creates a new PlayPeer instance with a specified peer ID and [PeerJS configuration](https://peerjs.com/docs/#peer-options).

 ### Methods